Pleurodontidae

 Pleurodontidae is a family of air-breathing land snails, terrestrial pulmonate gastropod mollusks in the superfamily Helicoidea.

 This family is classified within the order Stylommatophora within the superorder Eupulmonata (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
 This family has no subfamilies.

 The family Pleurodontidae includes some American taxa that used to be included within the Australasian family Camaenidae, a taxon whose monophyly was in doubt.

 Anatomy

 Pleurodontids are defined by a missing diverticulum.
-However the diverticulum is partially present in the genus Solaropsis.
 The stimulatory organ is equally missing.
-However, Solaropsis has in part a penial stimulator and a divided penis retractor muscle.